ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

     ...
     """

-Methods with a leading underscore (_) are 'protected' methods, meaning that they are not rendered in the documentation unless an explicit request is made to add them using Sphinx directives.
+Methods with a leading underscore (_) are *protected* methods, meaning that they are not rendered in the documentation unless an explicit request is made to add them using Sphinx directives.
 However, clearly written descriptions for private methods are still important.

-If a method has the decorator ``@property``, it is turned into a property, which is described as a 'noun' rather than a 'verb'.
-Because the resulting property cannot have parameters, you remove the 'Parameters' section for this method.
+If a method has the decorator ``@property``, it is turned into a property, which is described as a noun rather than a verb.
+Because the resulting property cannot have parameters, you remove the ``Parameters`` section for this method.
 If a setter follows the decorator ``@property``, do not add a docstring for the setter.
 A setter simply exposes both the GET and SET methods rather just the GET method.
-Examples should be included to demonstrate usage.
+You should include examples to demonstrate usage.

 Parameters
 ----------